rabbitmq/erlando/README.md

 ### Beyond Monads

-There are also some standard monad functions such as `join/2` and `sequence/2` available in the `monad` module.
-We also have implemented `monad_plus` which works for monads where there's an obvious sense of *zero* (currently Maybe-monad, List-monad, and Omega-monad), and the associated functions `guard`, `msum` and `mfilter` are available in the `monad_plus` module.
+There are some standard monad functions such as `join/2` and `sequence/2` available in the `monad` module.
+We have also implemented `monad_plus` which works for monads where there's an obvious sense of *zero*  and *plus* (currently Maybe-monad, List-monad, and Omega-monad).
+The associated functions `guard`, `msum` and `mfilter` are available in the `monad_plus` module.

-In many cases, a fairly mechanical translation from Haskell to Erlang is possible, so converting other monads or combinators should be fairly straightforward.
-However, the lack of type classes in Erlang is severely limiting.
+In many cases, a fairly mechanical translation from Haskell to Erlang is possible, so in many cases converting other monads or combinators should be straightforward.
+However, the lack of type classes in Erlang is limiting.